TOP-TEC collaborated with HLM Architects on creating a Technology Enhanced Active Learning space at University of Glasgow

 The University of Glasgow is one of the oldest and most prestigious universities in the UK.
 Being committed to deliver an excellent student and staff experience, the University wants to further enhance its global standing and provide state of the art facilities.
 In line with the University’s strategy for a Smart Campus, new facilities consider changes in technology and pedagogy to provide flexible, multi-use teaching space that will be configurable to address changing teaching patterns in the years ahead.

-In 2015 the University of Glasgow set up the Inspiring Spaces Group to investigate how existing teaching spaces in various buildings across the campus could be refurbished to test new pedagogy methods and encourage collaborative activities.
+The University of Glasgow set up the Inspiring Spaces Group to investigate how existing teaching spaces in various buildings across the campus could be refurbished to test new pedagogy methods and encourage collaborative activities.

 HLM Architects assisted with this study by designing these rooms utilising innovative furniture and equipment layouts.
 Seminar and teaching labs of various sizes were refurbished with capacities ranging from 12-85.
 One of the key objectives was to pilot a TEAL space (Technology Enhanced Active Learning) and two rooms were required in the Main campus.
 Each room had distinctive shapes and sizes and keeping the required capacity of 30 and 60 students was key.
-The project had to be completed in 2016 in time for the new academic year.
+The project had to be completed in time for the new academic year.

 “TOP-TEC provided an excellent service before and after installation.
 The TOP-TEC tables and lecterns to support our active learning spaces have been well received”

 University of Glasgow

 The Inspiring Spaces Group discussed what teaching and learning activities might happen in these spaces and what was needed to facilitate this.
 HLM identified a requirement for tables that would seat group of students, ranging from 6-8 with integrated monitor screens.